awsdocs/aws-kms-developer-guide/doc_source/key-policy-default.md

 ## Allows key users to use the KMS key<a name="key-policy-default-allow-users"></a>

-The default key policy that the console creates for symmetric KMS keys allows you to choose IAM users and roles in the account, and external AWS accounts, and make them *key users*\.
+The default key policy that the console creates for KMS keys allows you to choose IAM users and roles in the account, and external AWS accounts, and make them *key users*\.

 The console adds two policy statements to the key policy for key users\.
 + [Use the KMS key directly](#key-policy-users-crypto) — The first key policy statement gives key users permission to use the KMS key directly for all supported [cryptographic operations](concepts.md#cryptographic-operations) for that type of KMS key\.